jpaulm/drawfbp/README.md

 DrawFBP has been compiled to run on Java 1.8.

-The `math.geom2d` jar file can be obtained from Maven Central, by doing a search for artifact `math.geom2d`, or from the Release assets for Releases starting with v2.15.10 in drawfbp/Releases.
+The `math.geom2d` jar file can be obtained from Maven Central, by doing a search for artifact `math.geom2d`, or from the project's `lib` folder.
 After downloading:

 - for Eclipse you can then update your project Properties/Build Path entry to specify its location.

-The `math.geom2d` file and the latest release of DrawFBP are all in the `lib` folder, so you can just do as shown below.
-The standard JavaHelp file is also in this folder, but you have to locate it yourself (it is also included in the assets for the latest release) - DrawFBP will then remember its location.
+The `math.geom2d` file and the latest full (non-pre-release) release of DrawFBP are all in the `lib` folder, so you can just run DrawFBP as shown below.
+The standard JavaHelp file is also in this folder, but you have to locate it yourself (DrawFBP has a function to do this) - DrawFBP will then remember its location.

-- if you wish to run DrawFBP from the command line, using the latest release of DrawFBP, position to the folder containing the DrawFBP jar file, then type
+- if you wish to run DrawFBP from the command line using the latest full release of DrawFBP, position to the folder containing the DrawFBP jar file, then type

         java -cp "lib/*" com.jpaulmorrison.graphics.DrawFBP